bwyman/Bulk-Image-Description/README.md

 - To add support for a new organization:
   1. Create a new `<organization>_image_utils.py` file in the `codebase/orgs/` directory.
   2. Implement the `extract_image_url` function in the new file to extract the image URL from the organization's artwork page.
+  3. Create a new root level ORG directory with a Source CSVs directory.

 - To add support for a new AI engine:
   1. Create a new `<ai_name>_utils.py` file in the `codebase/` directory.